 Sheryl Oring examines critical social issues through projects that incorporate old and new media to tell stories, examine public opinion and foster open exchange.
 Using tools typically employed by journalists (the camera, the typewriter, the pen, the interview and the archive) she builds on experience in her former profession to create installations, performances, artist books and internet-based works that address themes of citizenship, free expression, first amendment rights, story-telling and activism through art.

-Oring has shown her work at the O1SJ Biennial; Bryant Park in Manhattan; the Jewish Museum Berlin; and the McCormick Freedom Museum in Chicago.
-She has also presented work at Art in Odd Places in New York; the Art Prospect festival in St. Petersburg, Russia; Encuentro in Sao Paolo, Brazil; and the International Symposium on Electronic Art in Dubai.
-Oring received her MFA from the University of California at San Diego and works as an Associate Professor of Art at the University of North Carolina at Greensboro.
-She recently completed a public art commission at the San Diego International Airport, and is currently at work on a public art commission at the Tampa International Airport.
+Oring has shown her work at the O1SJ Biennial, Bryant Park in Manhattan, the Brooklyn Public Library, the Jewish Museum Berlin, and the McCormick Freedom Museum in Chicago.
+She has also presented work at Art in Odd Places in New York, the Art Prospect festival in St. Petersburg, Russia, Encuentro in Sao Paolo, Brazil, and the International Symposium on Electronic Art in Dubai.
+Oring received her MFA from the University of California at San Diego and worked as an Associate Professor of Art at the University of North Carolina at Greensboro prior to joining Wayne State University in Detroit as Professor and Chair of the James Pearson Duffy Department of Art and Art History.
+She has completed public art commissions at the San Diego International Airport and at the Tampa International Airport.